 Many of our friends have told us we’re insane for traveling with a baby.
 But I tend to think we would be insane not to.
 For one, infants fly free(ish) for the first two years!
 Secondly, my husband and I love to travel, and we aren’t willing to give up our shared passion simply because we are now parents.
 So traveling with a baby is really our only option.

 On a deeper level, we want Avery to grow up global.
 We want her to be a world citizen, with a broader perspective of culture, history and geography.
+I developed a passion for the world at a young age, and I want that for her, too.
 I don’t just want her to read about waterfalls; instead I want her to stand beneath one.
 I don’t want her to simply study the Renaissance period in a book; I want her to gaze on the brilliant works of Michelangelo and Leonardo da Vinci…to stand in front of the Mona Lisa and be completely underwhelmed.
 (Sorry, da Vinci.)
 Perhaps most importantly, I don’t want her to fear those who look, sound or dress differently.
 I want her to strive to understand and appreciate those differences, to embrace other cultures with an open mind and love indiscriminately.
 I want her to experience the world, and become enchanted with its captivating beauty.

 So while right now, our 10-month-old globe-trotter would just assume tear the pages from her passport and try to eat them, one day, that same passport will tell a story of her life… a life lived all over this amazing planet.